Bulk plasmons in elemental metals: Results

-The plasmonic dispersions are in general anisotropic and may have discontinuities due to anisotropies in the electronic band structure~\cite{Perti1976SSC,Sturm1978ZPBCM,Sprosser-Prou1989PRB,Budagosky2019PRB}.
-Examples of such discontinuities are visible in Fig.~\ref{fig:qeel_H1v2} at the $\Gamma$ point of the $A \Gamma M$ path, for instance, around $30$~eV for Be, $45$-$55$~eV for Ti, and $20$-$35$~eV for Co.
-In the latest case, the discontinuity extends to the region of the plasmon, similar to other hexagonal systems with $d$-electrons showing strong anisotropy signatures, such as ZnO~\cite{Leon2024PRB}.
-Other spectral features are present in many of the studied metals, such as non-parabolic energy and intensity dispersions~\cite{Kaltenborn2013PRB,Budagosky2019PRB}, including negative dispersions and indirect excitations, i.e., with a finite intensity at finite $\q$, that vanishes at $\q = \Gamma$.
+Complex features in the spectra include anisotropic plasmonic dispersions and discontinuities that arise due to anisotropies in the underlying electronic band structure~\cite{Perti1976SSC,Sturm1978ZPBCM,Sprosser-Prou1989PRB,Budagosky2019PRB}.
+Examples of such discontinuities are discernible in Fig.~\ref{fig:qeel_H1v2}, such as for Be around $30$~eV at the $\Gamma$ point along the $A \Gamma M$ path, and correspondingly at $45$-$55$~eV for Ti, and $20$-$35$~eV for Co.
+For the case of Co, the discontinuity extends to the region of the plasmon, similar to other hexagonal systems with $d$-electrons showing strong anisotropy signatures, such as ZnO~\cite{Leon2024PRB}.
+Other spectral features, such as non-parabolic energy and intensity dispersions~\cite{Kaltenborn2013PRB,Budagosky2019PRB}, including negative dispersions and indirect excitations, i.e., with a finite intensity at finite $\q$, that vanishes at $\q = \Gamma$, can be seen in many of the studied metals.
 There is also quasi-particle overlapping leading to band crossings and anti-crossings, as shown in Fig.~\ref{fig:qeel_IV_zoom} in the zoomed region around $10$~eV.

-Individual plots analogous to the ones in Figs.~\ref{fig:qeel_II-IV}, \ref{fig:qeel_IV_zoom}, and \ref{fig:qeel_H1v2}, for all the 25 metals studied here, can be found in \suppinfo.
-An effective analytical representation of the spectral $Y (\q, \omega)$ band structure and the interpretation of its features is presented in the next section.